OUTREACH Ministries

 Can Do Spirit Food Pantry

-At the church, we often receive visits from folks who are either homeless or just having a hard time meeting food needs for themselves and their families.
-The Can Do Food Pantry offers a full bag of non-perishable groceries which can be handed to those walk-ins in need.
+At the church, we often receive visits from folks with acute needs.
+The Can Do Food Pantry offers a full bag of non-perishable groceries which can be offered to people that drop in at the church office.
 Bags are prepared in advance by volunteers.
 Pantry food is gathered from both donations and the Second Harvest warehouse in Savannah.
 Recipients fill out a form which is kept in pantry to record how much food is being given to individuals per month.
+Currently, the ministry serves an average of 13 households each month.

 Grace Team